 So long as there is sufficient equity in the home (and there generally is plenty), the lender benefits if the borrower defaults.
-A default provides the lender with reason to make a new loan, and charge more points and fees.
+A default provides the lender with reason to make a new loan, lure the homeowner into refinancing, and charge more points and fees.
 This creates another immediate opportunity to turn a quick profit.
 Yet, the refinanced loan would be for an amount at least \$6,000 more to cover the new closing costs, with the same interest rate of 12%, and the consumer will have that much less equity in the house.